Byron/depot/src/md/lang.md

 ### Pro
 * **type safety**
+* **rich standard library**
+    + It won't have you miss a thing
+    + Especially time handling is very well done and feels just right
 * **tool-chain**
     * It comes with everything you need to build your go programs, providing facilities to download missing libraries.
     * Builds are extremely fast.